65536william/docspring-documentation/docs/guides/template-editor/field-names.md

 ## JSON Pointers

-DocSpring uses the [JSON Pointer](https://tools.ietf.org/html/rfc6901) syntax for field names.
-This means that you can describe the shape of your API by using a forward slash (`/`) to define object keys and array indexes.
+DocSpring uses the [JSON Pointer](https://tools.ietf.org/html/rfc6901) syntax for field names, so you can describe the shape of your API by using a forward slash (`/`) to define object keys and array indexes.
 (Object keys and array indexes use the same syntax.)

-Please note that fields names are **case sensitive**. `firstName` and `firstname` will be treated as two separate fields.
+Please note that fields names are **case sensitive**.
+As such, `firstName` and `firstname` will be treated as two separate fields.

 > If you need to use `/` or `~` in your field names, then you can escape `/` as `~1`, and `~` as `~0`.
 (See the [JSON Pointer reference](https://tools.ietf.org/html/rfc6901#section-4).)